Books Set in Eastern Europe & Russia

 The Book Girls Say…

 Isabelle Broom has written many romance novels set in beautiful and unique corners of the world, but not all of her books are easily accessible in the United States.
 Fortunately, The Getaway is readily available in the US.
-We also recommend her Prague set novel, A Year and a Day, although that one you’ll likely have to order a used copy of.
+We also recommend her Prague-set novel, A Year and a Day, although you’ll likely have to order a used copy of that one.

 Rooster House: My Ukrainian Family Story book cover